kodekloudhub/community-faq/README.md

 This document answers the most frequently asked questions in the KodeKloud Slack channels.
 We will be adding to this list periodically.

+First and foremost, please be aware of our [Community Guidelines](./docs/code-of-conduct.md), thank you! :smile:

 # Contents

 * [Buying the Exam](#buying-the-exam)